 In the UK and northern Europe, frost can be a significant cause of damage to external stone so it is vital to choose a limestone that is frost resistant.
 So, what is a frost resistant limestone and how does the specifier recognise it?

-It is not possible to tell from just looking and it is not true that the harder the stone, the better it will be.
+It is not possible to tell from just looking and it does not necessarily follow that the harder the stone, the more resistant it will be.

-The only sensible way of knowing, with any degree of certainty, is to look at the frost test results and also to check existing similar projects to see how the stone has performed.
+The only sensible way of knowing, with any degree of certainty, is to look at the frost test results and also to check existing projects that used the same stone to see how the stone has lasted.

 The frost tests subject the stone to a series of freeze/thaw cycles and then carry out visual checks and mechanical tests to measure the effect of the frost on the stone.
 The British and European standard EN-12371 defines the exact method of testing.
 The frost test is an essential part of the CE Certificate if the stone is to be used externally.

 Frost resistance testing of natural stone is one of the most complicated tests that the stone industry conducts.
 Back in 2011, Barry Hunt from the consultancy company, Ibis, wrote an excellent article for the Natural Stone Specialist magazine which explained how the tests are carried out and why the results can be open to confusion.
 You can read his article here.